 LLDP (Link Layer Discovery Protocol) function allows the switch to advertise its information to other nodes on the network and store the information it discovers.

-- LLDP Protocol: Disable or enable LLDP function. - LLDP Interval: Set the interval of learning the information time in second. - Click Apply
+- LLDP Protocol: Disable or enable the LLDP function. - LLDP Interval: Set the interval of learning the information in seconds. - Click Apply